 Contains the 2nd session of the 2nd Parliament through the 3rd session of the 28th Parliament, 1803-1908.
 Microprint of the Hansard’s official debates of the Houses of Commons.
 Includes indexes.
 Full text is included at Hansard 1803-2005.

 ALEXANDER DOC J301.H45

 Covers January 12, 1886 to March 5, 1894.

 Parliamentary Debates (Official Report).
 [House of Commons].

 ALEXANDER DOC J301.K22

-This and the subsequent title, Parliamentary Debates (Hansard).
-House of Commons Official Report represent the first real attempts at verbatim accounts of the words said in the House of Commons.
+This and the succeeding title, Parliamentary Debates (Hansard).
+House of Commons Official Report, represent the first real attempts at verbatim accounts of the words said in the House of Commons.
 The two sets cover 1909-1984 and are indexed by volume and by session of Parliament.
 They are continued on microfiche for the years 1984-1991 at ALEXANDER DOCM-F Cabinet 32-I. Full text is included at Hansard 1803-2005.

 House of Lords

 Parliamentary Debates (Hansard).
 House of Lords Official Report.

 ALEXANDER DOC J301.J22 [1917, 1925, 1944-1971 with gaps]